-This is also one of the reasons why subscription businesses are more profitable over traditional business models.
+This is also one of the reasons why subscription businesses are more profitable than traditional business models.

 It makes customers more loyal

-The author says that when you buy an Amazon Prime membership, you become more loyal to Amazon.
+The author says that you become more loyal to Amazon when you buy an Amazon Prime membership.

 Why?
-Simple, because you paid your money, and now you want to squeeze its worth.
+Simple, because you paid your money, now you want to squeeze its worth.